etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ### Creating Entity Fields

 1. Now, we define which fields we want to retrieve.
-To do this we start by selecting the data reading projection `PRODSUBAPP - Product - Read` and run the `Create Projection Fields` process, in the pop-up we will select the fields to project.
+To do this, we start by selecting the data reading projection `PRODSUBAPP - Product - Read` and run the `Create Projection Fields` process, in the pop-up we will select the fields to project.
 In our example case:

     - active
     - id